jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 ### 6. Tuning steps for QC

-Do simplified tuning steps for the chip by following bellow commands as module QC.
+Do simplified tuning steps for the chip by following bellow commands as module QC.<br>
 If you want to conbine DCS data with each scan, you have to put the command between scans.<br>
 (./bin/dbAccessor -F localdb/cobfigs/influxdb_connectivity.json -n 20UPGRA0000026 -s data/last_scan/scanLog.json)